The following are the more common FAQs about the application process as well as some important details about admission into the program.

 |Hebrew I, II (6-9hrs.)*||Baptist History (3hrs.)|

-Finally, the Ph.D.
-Committee considers the whole of one’s application and every application will be given the same degree of attention, though each student will be evaluated in light of the total applicant pool competing for admission into the program.
-The Office of Ph.D.
+Finally, the total strength of one’s application will be evaluated, though the Office of Ph.D.
 Studies does not provide specific steps for applicants who wish to strengthen their application.
 Nor will the Office of Ph.D.
 Studies reveal information relative to the current applicant pool.